Rapid App Development: Full RAD Methodology Overview and Practical Advice

 Design phase

 JAD (Joint Application Development) is a concept of collaborative application development in which there is close interaction between the customer and the implementers to maximize the efficiency of solving the issues related to the software being developed.
+This ensures that the system is delivered effectively while incorporating user-specific requirements.

 CASE is a set of tools and methods for software design to provide high-quality programs, the absence of errors, and ease of software product maintenance.
+These tools streamline the basic steps of design, reducing time-consuming iterations.

 The phase results in the creation of: